eugeneswalker/gitlab-chart/doc/advanced/external-db/external-omnibus-psql.md

 Create a minimal `gitlab.rb` file to be placed at `/etc/gitlab/gitlab.rb`.
 Be very explicit about what is enabled on this node, use the contents below.

-*Note*: This example is not intended to provide [PG HA](https://docs.gitlab.com/ee/administration/high_availability/database.html).
+*Note*: This example is not intended to provide [PostgreSQL HA](https://docs.gitlab.com/ee/administration/high_availability/database.html).

 _**NOTE**: The values below should be replaced_